daniel-lesner/BlackJack/README.md

 Dependent modules: pygame, random, sys and pyautogui.

-Please install the dependent modules and run the "BlackJack.py" script.
+Please install the dependent modules and run the "Main.py" script.

 Special thanks to Tudor Gall for heplping me with the design of the game!

 PS: game is not 100% finished, it needs some polishing, but it is playable!

+To Do List:\
+Move settings.py to root folder\
+Add end game reset or quit buttons\
+Restrict player to double is bankroll is less than new doubled bet

+Bugs:\
+If player has two identical cards, one of them does not appear on the screen